 Remove -snow or mud from shoes before entering any building.

 Traction-make sure your footwear is appropriate and has good traction.
 Avoid boots or shoes with smooth soles and heels.
 Instead, wear shoes or boots that provide traction on snow and ice; boots made of non-slip rubber or neoprene with grooved soles are best.

 - Wear visible clothing especially at night or during heavy snow.

 - Wait for vehicles to stop completely before crossing the road.

 If you fall, relax and try to fall as limply as possible.
+Try to avoid landing on your knees, wrists, or spine.
+Try to fall on a fleshy part of your body, such as your side.
 Avoid using your arms to stop your fall.

 If you need immediate medical attention, call 911.

 To report unsafe or dangerous areas, call the snow removal crews at (801) 581-7221.